 5G, smart cities, AI, IoT, AR and VR, shine at annual innovation event

-Las Vegas, NV – January 2018 – CES® 2018 officially wrapped up after dazzling the world with a glimpse into the future.
+Las Vegas, NV, January 12, 2018 – CES® 2018 officially wrapped today, after dazzling the world with a glimpse into the future.
 More than 3,900 exhibitors showcased world-changing technologies that spanned more than 2.75 million net square feet of exhibit space across Las Vegas – the largest show floor in CES’ 51 year history.
 There were 860,732 tweets about CES 2018 and 450,554 uses of the #CES2018 hashtag.
 From major international brands to the more than 900 startups participating in Eureka Park (home for CES startups) CES 2018 truly reflected the vibrant global tech industry.

 “Large and small companies from around the globe came to Las Vegas this week to use CES 2018 to launch technologies that will change our world,” said Gary Shapiro, president and CEO, Consumer Technology Association (CTA).
 “From 5G to smart cities, digital health, AI, VR/AR and more, the technologies that will shape the future of our planet and lives for the better were on display across the show floor.
 CES is the global platform where you can see the critical ingredient technologies and understand better how they interconnect, providing both a clear snapshot of today’s breakthrough innovations and a vision of the road ahead.”